 William Stafford, Secretary

-Mr. William Stafford was appointed to the Board of Trustees in November 2007 to fill a vacancy caused by the resignation of Michael Collins in September.
-In April 2009, he was elected to the board to serve a six-year term.
+William Stafford was appointed to the Board of Trustees in November 2007 to fill a vacancy.
+Most recently, he was re-elected in April 2015 to serve a six-year term.

 Joan W. DiLeonardi

-Joan W. DiLeonardi of Des Plaines was appointed to the Board of Trustees to fill a vacancy after the death of Ami Mader in June 2001.
+Joan W. DiLeonardi of Des Plaines was appointed to the Board of Trustees to fill a vacancy in 2001.
 Most recently, she was re-elected in April 2013 to serve a six-year term.

 Elected to the Board of Trustees in April 2015, Benjamin Salzberg is serving a six-year term.

-A lifelong resident of Northbrook, Mr. Salzberg began his education at Oakton and earned an associate’s degree in engineering from the College.
-He has a bachelor’s degree in engineering from the University of Illinois, a master of business administration degree from Illinois Institute of Technology, and a master’s degree in education from National Louis University.
+A lifelong resident of Northbrook, he began his education at Oakton and earned an associate’s degree in engineering from the College.
+Salzberg has a bachelor’s degree in engineering from the University of Illinois, a master of business administration degree from Illinois Institute of Technology, and a master’s degree in education from National Louis University.
 He is a state-certified teacher and is licensed by the Illinois State Board of Education.